 Myth: I did my PCI compliance when I first started my business, so I’m good.

-Fact: A PCI certificate expires every 12 months and needs to be renewed each year.
+Fact: A PCI certificate expires 12 months from the date you do the questionnaire and needs to be renewed each year.

 Myth: If I’m not compliant then my transaction fees are going to increase.

 Fact: While you may be subject to a PCI Non-Compliance Fee from some processors, your transaction fees should not change if you are non-compliant unless your processor chooses to bury their PCI fees in your rates without informing you.
 Unfortunately, some processors employ this method instead of simply educating their merchants on PCI.